domapic/relays-switch-domapic-module/README.md

 ### Not global installation

-If the package is not installed globally, you can replace the `relays-switch-sensor` command in examples above by `npm run relays-switch --` (commands must be executed inside the package folder in that case)
+If the package is not installed globally, you can replace the `relays-switch` command in examples above by `npm run relays-switch --` (commands must be executed inside the package folder in that case)

 ### Not background mode